DorkHelmet/rankingsystems/CTA-RankingSystem-2023-12-15.md

 # The Current System

 The following tiers exist:
-* Bronze - Where you start, at 300 points.
+* Bronze - Where you start
 * Silver
 * Gold
 * Platinum